aauss/internal-coherence-maximization/README.md

 ### Main algorithm

-The main script, which runs algorithm 1 of the paper, can be executed by running.
+The main script, which runs algorithm 1 of the paper, can be executed by running

 ```bash
 uv run python -m icm.main